patheros/PathSetManuals/modules/OneShot.md

 # OneShot
 ![Image of OneShot module](../images/OneShot.png)

 OneShot is a chain-able sequencer that can add short variations to any other sequencer.
+This cup of hot espresso will add that needed kick to your bland sequencers.
+This cup of hot espresso will add that needed kick to your bland sequencers.
+This chain-able sequencer takes the gate and CV form any other sequencer and will interject its own one-shot sequence when activated.

 ## Panel